- Lalitha Venkat, Chennai

 ('We' in the interview refers to Narthaki and her childhood friend Shakti who shares the same gender problems).

-you first realize you were different?
+When did you first realize you were different?

 From the time I knew what life was, the only things I experienced were taunts and rebukes.
 I was about 7 then and did not know how to express myself the way I do now with courage and conviction.
 I could not understand in what way I was different from the other boys, only that I felt more safe and at home with girls.
 I knew I would be thrashed if I expressed my thoughts and remained silent.